Global19-atlassian-net/BindingCalculator/README.md

 calculator by checking with Pacific Biosciences support.

-Older versions of this calculator may be downloaded by using the branch tab.
-Select a tag for a desired release to download a ZIP folder with that release.
+Older versions of this calculator may be downloaded by using the branch button.
+Select the branch button and then the "Tags" tab under that.
+This show a list of releases.
+Select the desired release then download that version with the "Download ZIP" button.

 Building